ravishan16/resend-ai-analyst/README-backup.md

 ## How the System Works (Optimized Pipeline)
 1. **Market Radar** – Finnhub's earnings calendar is filtered to a curated universe (`src/config.js`) and a 1–45 day lookahead window.
 2. **Yahoo Finance Primary** – High-performance data provider with **sub-200ms quote responses** and complete historical data coverage.
 Smart caching reduces redundant API calls during bulk operations.
-3. **Quant Analysis** – `simplified-data.js` calculates real historical volatility, RSI indicators, and 5-week price ranges with composite quality scoring for opportunity ranking.
+3. **Quant Scoring** – `simplified-data.js` calculates real historical volatility (not estimated) with a composite volatility score feeding opportunity ranking.
-4. **AI Briefing** – Google Gemini transforms the quantitative analysis into human-friendly strategy recommendations, validated through quality gates in `gemini.js`.
+4. **AI Briefing** – Google Gemini transforms the quantitative bundle into human-friendly strategy notes, run through validation guards in `gemini.js`.
-5. **Professional Delivery** – Mobile-optimized React Email template with individual stock analysis and Resend broadcast delivery with automatic unsubscribe handling.
+5. **Delivery** – A React Email template renders the briefing and Resend fires the broadcast to the preconfigured audience.

 ---